JazzLikeFruit/books/README.md

 ## Getting Started

-To get this project up and running install the extentions specified in the rexuirements.tct file.
+To get this project up and running install the extentions specified in the requirements.tct file.

 ## Files